Aneurin Bevan: A Tribute

 In his thirst for action Bevan could tongue-lash his Labour colleagues too, even Clement Attlee, that adroit manager of big personalities.
 But in 1945, and now Prime Minister, Attlee saw the purpose ready within his impatient colleague: “For Health, I chose Aneurin Bevan whose abilities had up to now been displayed only in opposition, but I felt he had it in him to do good service.”
 Bevan himself in that election pinpointed the challenge: “We have been the dreamers, we have been the sufferers, now we are the builders.”

-The Bishop of London reminded us in her 2018 sermon in St Bartholomew the Less Church celebrating the 70th anniversary of the NHS that it was not born without opposition.
+The Bishop of London reminded us in her 2018 sermon in St Bartholomew-the-Less Church celebrating the 70th anniversary of the NHS that it was not born without opposition.
 Indeed.
 The medical profession of the 1940s was generally very conservative, fearful of ‘nationalisation’.
 There were over 1300 voluntary hospitals, many in financial straits; municipal hospitals run by territorially-minded local councils varied hugely.
 It seemed like a fight against all comers, and often was.
 Bevan’s hard-working determination – and charm – began to persuade the Royal Colleges that a proper health service for all could only be financed by government on a nationalised basis.
 In this he was aided by such as his Permanent Secretary Sir William Douglas (who had wished to retire at once when Bevan was appointed!… but was soon saying “He’s the best Minister I ever worked for”) and Churchill’s own personal doctor Lord Moran – “Corkscrew Charlie”, so called for his negotiating skill with his fellow professionals.
 Honey tongues were used and heads knocked together.
 “This is my truth: now tell me yours” was a favourite Bevan saying.
 Above all, Bevan showed pragmatism.
 Compromises were made, private practice permitted to continue, and as Bevan playfully explained in a famous phrase, “I stuffed their mouths with gold” [well, some!].
 Sometimes pulling, sometimes pushing, bringing together all the different interests and practitioners in a national service was, on Bevan’s part, “a remarkably skilful achievement” (1).
 Since that ‘alchemy’ of 1948, despite the glitches, gripes and grumbles, the NHS and the people who serve within it do myriad marvellous things for others every day.

 Leading political opponents of Bevan such as RA Butler and Harold Macmillan knew his quality.
 Macmillan as PM recalled, “He was a genuine man… There was nothing fake or false about him” and he gave Bevan his highest accolade “he was an artist”.
 David Eccles, whose father had been a noted Barts surgeon and who fought the doctors’ corner in the 1947/48 health debates, told me one night that Bevan was far and away the finest debater he saw in his 50 years in Parliament.